 For more information, read Nondischargeable Debts in Chapter 7 Bankruptcy.

 Obtaining a bankruptcy discharge may give you little comfort if the creditor's lien can still attach to your assets, such as your house.
 There is a way, however, that you can get rid of the judgment lien in your bankruptcy.
 It is called lien avoidance.
 Provided that you did not give the creditor a consent judgment, you might be able to remove that lien from your home, car, and any other asset that you could otherwise exempt in your Chapter 7 bankruptcy.

 To qualify for lien avoidance, you must prove the following three conditions:

-To avoid a lien, you have to follow bankruptcy procedure and act quickly.
-This includes making a claim that your property is exempt on your Statement of Intention and filing a timely motion with the court.
+To avoid a lien, you have to follow bankruptcy procedures and should act quickly (although most courts will allow you to file a motion to avoid a lien after your bankruptcy case closes).
+You’ll want to claim that your property is exempt in your bankruptcy paperwork and file a timely motion with the court.

 Keep in mind that if you have more equity than what you can exempt, your creditor will likely argue that the lien is valid only up to the exemption amount.
 The bankruptcy chapter you file will determine how problematic this issue could be for you.